Skip to main content

 What a session can look like (typical flow)

-1. Intake: sleep schedule, snoring, medications, mental health, and safety red flags.
+1. Intake: sleep schedule, snoring, medicines, mental health, and safety red flags.

-2. Assessment: many certified practitioners use structured muscle testing to prioritize pairs—this is a training methodology, not a universal medical standard.
+2. Assessment: many qualified pros use muscle testing to prioritize pairs.
+This is a training method, not a universal medical standard.

 3. Placement: biomagnetic pairs positioned on clothing or skin; clients often recline 15–30 minutes per sequence (timing varies).